 EXAT7100.
 Special topics in expressive arts therapy (6 credits)

 The special topics course is for advanced applications and specific approaches to expressive arts therapy that may arise in order to provide students with timely practices, innovative interventions, and specialty areas.
-Assessment: 100% coursework.

 EXAT7101.
 Fundamentals of music therapy (6 credits)